ai4d-iasc/trixie/docs/Internal-Access-Advanced-Configuration.md

 # Mac OSX / Linux

+To configure SSH to automatically connect to the Trixie server, please perform the following steps

+1. Create the folder ``.ssh/sockets``
-To configure SSH to automatically connect to the Trixie server, please open your ``.ssh/config`` file with your preferred text editor and add the following lines on your local machine – not the servers – while substituting your given usernames in the **User** directive.
-You will also need to create the folder ``.ssh/sockets`` to complete the configuration.
+1. Open your ``.ssh/config`` file with your preferred text editor and add the following lines on your local machine – not the servers – while substituting your given usernames in the **User** directive.<br>
+   **TIP:** Some users have reported that using `doej` did not work for their **PUB** username.
+   Please try using the first.last format - for example `john.doe` - for your **PUB** username if `doej` doesn't work for you

 ```
 Host trixie-bastion